Rictor: Sexual orientation

 In X-Factor #45, in 2009, Rictor kissed Shatterstar.
 The two characters' first on-panel kiss became the first male-male kiss between two mainstream male superheroes in mainstream Marvel comic book history.
 X-Factor editor Jody Leheup knew that the kiss would make "a cool moment for the fans" but stated it had not occurred to him that it would be such an important scene to gay and straight comic fans.
 He also remarked on the need to not over-hype the scene as he and David "really want[ed] things like this to be seen as normal."
 David felt this was an interesting direction to take Rictor in, which particularly allowed the character—currently, emotionally vulnerable—to deal with the abruptness of Rahne's departure without having to have Rictor so much as break the fourth wall and resign himself to Rahne being in another book.
 Shortly after X-Factor v.3 #45, Peter David confirmed Rictor's same-sex sexuality in his blog and expressed his desire to develop the relationship between Rictor and Shatterstar further.
-In X-Factor #210 (2010), Rictor seems to suggest he has always known deep down that he was gay and was in the closet.
+In X-Factor #210 (2010), Rictor seems to suggest he has always known deep down that he was gay and closeted.
 Explaining Rictor's prior straight relationships, David compares him to real-life "women who eventually decided they were lesbians had involvements with men that they ultimately considered unfulfilling."

 For David, the relationship opened up other avenues for character development in the series.
 For example, he was able to explore Strong Guy's "liberal hypocrisy": his socially liberal personal values alongside his discomfort around gay people, in that character's reaction.
 Peter David expressed that he does not want the relationship to become boring by having no problems.
 However, he wishes to avoid killing off either character; he opines that both characters are too well-established to fall into the pattern of killing off the more minor character to elicit angst in the more major one.
-One major facet of the relationship is that this is Shatterstar's first real relationship, meaning the two men might want very different things.
+One major facet of the relationship is that this is Shatterstar's first real relationship, meaning the two men may want different things.
 As David sees it, newly out bisexual Shatterstar is "like a kid in a candy store", whereas Rictor is ready to fully commit.
-David feels that these issues are interesting because they are new to superhero comic books; he does note, however, that the view he brings to the characters comes from the perspective of a heterosexual writer and his own personal experiences, and might not be the same as that of a gay writer.
+David feels that these issues are interesting because they are new to superhero comic books; he does note, however, that the view he brings to the characters comes from the perspective of a heterosexual writer and his own personal experiences, and may not be the same as that of a gay writer.